Kinosaki Inspirations

 • Your Accommodation: Okukinosaki Seaside Hotel

 Turn in for the evening at Okukinosaki Seaside Hotel, an accommodation located, you guessed it, on Takeno Beach!
 Okukinosaki blends comfort and culture with spacious Japanese-style rooms equipped with plush futon mattresses.
 No need to worry about dinner plans - Okukinosaki has got you covered with in-room dining featuring fresh crab, steak, and more in a traditional banquet-style meal.
 Go for hot spring seconds after dinner with a final soak in Okukinosaki's indoor and outdoor baths (tip: save the outdoor bath for last!
-Listening to the waves crashing against the shore will make falling asleep in your futon all the more easier).
+Listening to the waves crashing against the shore will make falling asleep in your futon all the more easy).

 • For the kids: